 Give surprise heart art with a portable watercolor pallet to a loved one for a unique Valentine’s Day gift or a fun way to say I LOVE YOU any time of year!
 Scroll down to see the step-by-step watercolor painting tutorial for fun heart art projects for kids.

 Watercolor Resist Suprise Heart Art Step-by-Step Directions

-- Invite children to draw a heart onto watercolor paper or print the FREE Heart Template onto heavy cardstock.
+- Invite children to draw a heart on watercolor paper or print your favorite heart art template onto heavy cardstock.

-- Cut heart template out to trace onto watercolor paper OR draw and paint directly onto the cardstock.
+- Cut the heart template out to trace onto watercolor paper, or draw and paint directly onto the cardstock.
 (Please note: the black ink of the heart outline can run into the painting a little if it gets too wet.)

 - Use crayons or oil pastels to draw designs in the heart.
 All colors work, but only white will create hidden surprise heart art.

-- Paint hearts with watercolor paint to reveal the hidden surprise designs!
+- Paint hearts with your favorite type of watercolor paint to reveal the hidden surprise designs!

 - Allow heart art to dry overnight.

-- Cut heart art out and glue onto construction paper. (optional)
+- Cut heart art out and glue it onto construction paper or multi-colored cardstock. (optional)

 Related: Valentine’s Day Art Projects

 Surprise Watercolor Resist Heart Art Step-by-Step Video Tutorial

 - When children use watercolors to paint an area colored with white crayons or oil pastels, they are surprised to see the drawings appear, even when they know the art is there.
 It’s magic–Invite the kids to experiment and have fun!

 - We like to use white oil pastels best because we appreciate how they work as a watercolor resist medium.
 Experiment with watercolor-resist mediums to learn which you like best.